The maximum electrical load a customer may use in the property as agreed with the local Distribution Network Operator (DNO).

 M Number Database

 A web based application held by National Grid used by suppliers to view basic site details of sites not in their ownership.
 See xoserve.

 Total quantity of gas to be delivered to the customer sites during the contract year.
 Usually defined in a Take or Pay clause.

 Maximum Demand is the highest peak of usage (kWH) in any Half Hour during a calendar month or between two meter readings measured in either kW or kVA.
 This value is multiplied by 2 to give the MD on an hourly basis.
 If the MD is higher than the permitted kVA, the supplier will charge for the excess kVA during that month.
-While most suppliers will charge the same rate as for the agreed capacity, proposals are in place to make a punitive charge to start from April 2018.
+Excess demand are now being penalized by charging double the usual rate or more.
 If the MD persistently exceeds the authorized capacity, the distributer/supplier will demand an increase in the capacity with the additional costs involved.

 MD – Maximum Demand

 Mega Watt – a measure of power, one million watts.

 Meter Operator (MOp)